Skip to Main Content

 Using Your Research Question

-Identify the important words or terms in your research question.
-These are more likely to be the nouns that you use to specify the scope of your topic.
+2. Identify the important words or terms.
+Look at the nouns that specify the scope of your topic.

 Using an Article You Like

-When you find an article you like, look at that article's keywords.
-These are the words the database attaches to the article.
-They are usually written underneath the article's listing in your search results.
+Look at that article's keywords.
+Keywords are usually written underneath the article's listing in your search results.

 Different databases use different keywords.
-By reusing the keywords that the database likes, you are learning to speak that database's "language".
+By reusing the keywords, you are learning to speak that database's "language".

 Using Search Suggestions

-Some databases will give you suggestions for search terms when you start typing in a search term textbox.
-You can select those suggestions if you want.
-Of course, you can always type out your own text to search, but these suggestions are terms that the database absolutely recognizes.
+Some databases will give you suggestions for search terms when you start typing in a search box.
+These are terms that the database absolutely recognizes.

-Often, the suggestions will be several terms in the same box, all separated by or.
+Sometimes, the suggestions will be several terms in the same text box, all separated by the Boolean Operator or.
 This means that the search engine will search for all those terms at once.

 Always check before you select a string of terms.
-Some of the terms might not be equivalent for your research topic!
+Some of the terms might not be equivalent for your specific research topic!